This website is updated in crip time, meaning:

 2023

-In July, alongside Charlie Fitz, Alexandrina Hemsley, Alec Finlay, and An(Dre)a Spisto I showed ‘Pneuma (Revisited)’ and joined Charlie and Dre in conversation at the British Museum for their event in collaboration with Shape Arts: ‘Shards: Contemporary representations of disability’.
+In July, alongside Charlie Fitz, Alexandrina Hemsley, Alec Finlay, and Dre Spisto I showed ‘Pneuma (Revisited)’ and joined Charlie and Dre in conversation at the British Museum for their event in collaboration with Shape Arts: ‘Shards: Contemporary representations of disability’.

 Pneuma (Revisited), 2022